amintimany/iris/README.md

     - The subfolder [lib](iris/bi/lib) contains some general derived logical constructions.
   + The folder [proofmode](iris/proofmode) contains
-    [MoSeL](http://iris-project.org/mosel/), which extends Coq with contexts for intuitionistic and spatial BI++ assertions.
+    [MoSeL](http://iris-project.org/mosel/), which extends Rocq with contexts for intuitionistic and spatial BI++ assertions.
 It also contains tactics for interactive proofs.
 Documentation can be found in [proof_mode.md](docs/proof_mode.md).